darth-veitcher/ubuntu-node/README.md

 # Ubuntu Node

-Setup for basic Ubuntu Server nodes, including provisioning for Kubernetes via [ansible](https://www.ansible.com).
-Primarily tested on 22.04 LTS as of November 2022.
+Setup for basic Ubuntu Server nodes, including provisioning for Kubernetes ([MicroK8s](https://microk8s.io)) via [ansible](https://www.ansible.com).
+Primarily tested on 22.04 LTS as of November 2022 albeit the playbook has been in use in various forms since ~16.04.....

-## How to use
+## ℹ️ How to use

-ℹ️ You'll need a recent (>=3.7) version of python in order to be able to run ansible.
+You'll need a recent (>=3.7) version of python 🐍 in order to be able to run ansible.
 If you don't have that head on over to [python.org](https://python.org) and download a compatible version for your platform.
+Development and testing has been primarily performed on MacOS (both Intel and Apple Silicon) but this should work on most platforms.

 ### Setup Inventory